software-mansion-labs/appjs-2024-workshop-reanimated/src/lessons/EmojiStagger/README.md

-## Step 3 – Customize the Layout Animations
+## Step 3 – Customize the layout Animations